phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ### Recap

-What we are saying is that if "USB WORDS" variable is **not** empty **and** the "ROW RECEIVED" variable is **not** true then execute blocks inside the "IF block".
+What we are saying is that if "USB WORDS" variable is **not** empty **and** the "ROW RECEIVED" variable is **not** true then execute blocks inside the "If" block.

-14) Place the "Set Variable" block inside the "IF Block" and set it to use the "ROW" variable.
+14) Place the "Set Variable" block inside the "If" block and set it to use the "ROW" variable.

 ![Variable Set](/images/arduino-block/lesson-8/step14a.png)

 ![Variable Set](/images/arduino-block/lesson-8/step14b.png)

-15) Connect the "String to Whole Number" block to the "Set Variable" block inside the IF block.
+15) Connect the "String to Whole Number" block to the "Set Variable" block inside the "If" block.

 ![Whole Number to Integer](/images/arduino-block/lesson-8/step15a.png)